siyandajamce/git-basic-exercises/README.md

-this is my git basic exercise
+here is my third commit